We’ve rounded up some of Northumberland’s natural delights to inspire a great outdoor getaway.

 Gardens are an effortless way to be among nature, and Howick Hall Gardens & Arboretum is known for its spring bulbs and woodland walks.
 The arboretum alone spans about 65 acres, containing around 11,000 trees and shrubs originating from China, East Asia, India and beyond.

 The estate is the ancestral seat of the Earls Grey; sound familiar?
 According to Howick Hall, Charles Grey received a special blend of black tea in the 1830s which proved so popular, it was put into production - becoming Earl Grey tea.
-There’s even a teahouse in the building which is open from 8th February.
+There’s even a teahouse in the building.

 Accommodation in the historic county